Pro-Palestine protesters tear down fence at DNC as thousands take to the streets

-Pro-Palestine protesters tear down security fence at Democratic Convention center as thousands take to the streets
+Pro-Palestine protesters tear down fence at Democratic convention center as thousands take to Chicago streets

-Footage online showed a few dozen people breaking away from a larger march, and taking down pieces of the erected security fence outside the convention in Chicago on Monday
+Footage showed a few dozen people breaking away from a larger march, and taking down pieces of a security fence

 Support truly